A pilot Monitoring, Evaluation and Research (MER) Network

 The 2019-20 fire season saw an unprecedented extent of bushfires in forests, woodlands, rainforests and shrublands across Australia.
 These fires provide a unique learning opportunity to understand how ecosystems recover from fire, and where natural resource management interventions are needed to enhance recovery.
 Weeds are a particular threat in post bushfire landscapes because of their propensity to establish in disturbed areas.
 The fire and weeds MER pilot network will therefore provide critical understandings of ecosystem recovery and management effectiveness across different Australian ecosystem types.

 The project is being led by the MER network team based at the CSIRO and the Terrestrial Environmental Research Network (TERN).
-Together with Regional Land Partnerships program (RLP) Service Providers, researchers, the Department of Agriculture, Water and Environment and other stakeholders the MER Network team are working to co-design and co-implement the network.
+Together with Regional Land Partnerships program (RLP) Service Providers, researchers, the Department of Climate Change, Energy, the Environment and Water and other stakeholders the MER Network team are working to co-design and co-implement the network.
 This includes defining the ecological management questions to be addressed, designing and establishing the on-ground plot network, developing practical, standardised on-ground monitoring protocols and training, analysing monitoring outcomes and communicating learnings.

 The first phase of the network is underway.
 This includes defining the ecological management questions to be addressed, designing and establishing the on-ground plot network, developing practical, standardised on-ground monitoring protocols and training, analysing monitoring outcomes and communicating learnings.